Code review challenges that slow down your productivity

-A typical tool-based code review process looks roughly like this: Once the developer has finished a piece of code, she prepares the code for being submitted for review.
-Then, she selects reviewers who are notified about the review.
-The reviewers then review the code and give comments.
-The author of the code works on those comments and improves and changes the code accordingly.
-Once everybody is satisfied or an agreement is reached, the code can be checked into the code base.
+Once a developer has finished a piece of code, she prepares the code for being submitted for review.
+Then, she selects reviewers who should review this code change.
+The reviewers then inspect the code and give feedback.
+The author of the code looks through the feedback and improves and changes the code if need be.
+Once everybody is satisfied, or an agreement is reached, the code can be checked into the common code base.

-For my e-mail subscribers, I prepared an exclusive code review e-book including a checklist with all code review best practices.
+For my e-mail subscribers, I prepared an exclusive code review e-book, including a checklist with all code review best practices.
 I also added additional bonus insights.
 You can request the Code Review e-Book here.

 Code reviewing isn’t always a smooth process

-The two main types of code review pitfalls are about the time spent on code reviews, and the value code reviews provide.Be aware of code review pitfalls.
-Otherwise, code reviews can slow your team down.
+The biggest code review pitfalls are about the time spent on code reviews and the value code reviews provide.Code reviews are only effective, valuable and fun, if you receive feedback in a timely manner.
 Click To Tweet

-Waiting for code review feedback is a pain
+Waiting for code review feedback

-But, why does the code review feedback take so long?
+But why does the code review feedback take so long?

-Developers face problems if code reviews are not counted as actual work
+Code reviews are not counted as actual work

-Time constraints are real, and they affect both, the code reviewer and the author of the code.
+Time constraints are real, and they affect both the code reviewer and the author of the code.
 Doing a proper code review takes time.
 If teams want developers to do code reviews but do not value or count the time developers spend on code reviews, this becomes a real problem.You can't expect quality code reviews if you don't value the time a developer spends on them.
 Click To Tweet

-Not rewarding code reviewing efforts and performance
+Not rewarding code review activities

 It does not help to claim to value code reviews if you do not reward the effort developers spend on this task.
 Many companies focus on rewarding developers for the amount of code they write or the features they develop.
 This decreases the motivation and the ability of developers to do a good job helping each other (which includes code reviewing).
-Code review effort and performance should be a cornerstone for performance evaluation or promotion decisions.If you want your team to do code reviews well, reward them for their work.
+Code review performance should be a cornerstone for performance evaluation or promotion decisions.If you want your team to do code reviews well, reward them for their work.
 Click To Tweet

-I’m expected to participate but I’m not quite sure how.
+I’m expected to participate, but I’m not quite sure how.
 I’ll wait until someone else starts.(study participant)

 Large reviews are hard to review

-Another significant code review pitfall is large reviews.
-Imagine you are the reviewer, and you just got this review.
-You think, well, I am quickly going to look at that, but once you open the review, you see this large code change.
+Large code changes, that span several files and consist of more than 400 lines of code create another significant code review challenge.
+Imagine you are the reviewer, and you just got a code review request.
+You think: “I am quickly going to look at that”.
+But once you open the review, you see this large code change.
 Several files have been changed, and all changes tangle throughout the code base.
 What’s your first reaction?